HBull5/react-hooks/README.md

 const [reducerState, dispatch] = useReducer(reducer, []); // initial state is usually an array or an object.
 ```

 -   The `reducer` function you define will take two parameters the previous state (note this is immutable) and an action which is the parameters you pass into your dispatch function.
-The return value of your `reducer` function will be
+The return value of your `reducer` function will be the new reducer state.
+When you call your dispatch function convention dictates you pass an object with two properties one of type to determine which action needs to be performed and a payload property containing any data type suitable to your use case.
+The below example doesn't include the use of a payload but if you want a more clear example you can check <a href="https://github.com/HBull5/react-hooks/blob/main/src/components/UseReducer.js">here</a>.

 ```javascript react
 import { useReducer } from 'react';